Causal Testing: Finding Defects' Root Causes

 Mutation testing targets a different problem than Causal Testing, and the approaches differ significantly.
 Mutation testing mutates the source code to evaluate the quality of a test suite~\cite{Just14a, Just14b}.
-Causal Testing does not mutate source code (it perturbs test inputs) and helps developers identify root causes of defects, rather than improving test suites (although it does generate new tests.)
-In a special case of Causal Testing, when the defect being analyzed is in software whose input is a program (e.g., a compiler), Causal Testing may rely on code mutation operators to perturb the inputs.
+Causal Testing does not mutate source code (it perturbs test inputs) and helps developers identify root causes of defects, rather than improve test suites (although it does generate new tests.)
+In a special case of Causal Testing, when the defect being analyzed is in software whose input is a program (e.g., compiler), Causal Testing may rely on code mutation operators to perturb the inputs.

-Reproducing field failures~\cite{Jin12} is an important part of debugging complementary to most of the above-described techniques, including Causal Testing, as these techniques typically start with a failing test case.
+Reproducing field failures~\cite{Jin12} is an important part of debugging complementary to most of the above-described techniques, including Causal Testing, which require a failing test case.
 Field failures often tell more about software behavior than in-house testing~\cite{Wang17icst}.

 Fuzz testing is the process of changing existing tests to generate more tests~\cite{Godefroid07, Godefroid08} (though, in industry, fuzz testing is often synonymous with automated test input generation).
 Fuzz testing has been used most often to identify security vulnerabilities~\cite{Godefroid08, Walls15issre}.
-Fuzzing can be white-box, relying on the source code~\cite{Godefroid08} or black-box~\cite{Jung08, Walls15issre}, relying only on the specification or input schema.
-Causal testing uses fuzz testing and improvements to fuzz testing research can directly benefit Causal Testing by helping it to find similar test inputs that lead to different behavior.
-Fuzzing can be used on complex inputs, such as programs~\cite{Holler12}, which is necessary to apply Causal Testing to software with such inputs (as is the case for, for example, Closure, one of the subject programs we have studied).
+Fuzzing can be white-box, relying on the source code~\cite{Godefroid08} or black-box, relying only on the specification or input schema~\cite{Jung08, Walls15issre}.
+Causal Testing uses fuzz testing and improvements to fuzz testing research can directly benefit Causal Testing by helping it to find similar test inputs that lead to different behavior.
+Fuzzing can be used on complex inputs, such as programs~\cite{Holler12}, which is necessary to apply Causal Testing to software with such inputs (as is the case for Closure, one of the subject programs we have studied).